davidk/tweetdump/README.md

       -version
         	Prints version information

+### Environmental Variables

+tweetdump supports the following environmental variables to set the consumer and secret keys.
+CLI invocations should override these:

+    TWDUMP_CONSUMER_KEY
+    TWDUMP_CONSUMER_SECRET

 To get a secret token and consumer key, run through the gamut of creating a new application [here](https://apps.twitter.com/).